 Indian Railways is planning to make wine tours in Maharashtra a part of the itinerary of Deccan Odyssey, one of the popular luxury trains of India.
 Talks for making it an important part of the tourism of Maharashtra are also going on.
 It has been seen that wine tourism has attracted international visitors in decent numbers.
 Therefore, officials of a chief wine body of Maharashtra feel that it could further be a part of the wonderful journeys of this luxury rail of India.

-Manoj Jagtap, coordinator, All India Wine Producers Association (AIWPA), and a wine tour operator in Nashik, feels that this addition is going to make Indian wines popular across the world, bringing a boost in wine tourism.
-India is not seen as a popular destinations for wine tours, however, wineries in Nashik are largely visited during weekends between December and March.
+Manoj Jagtap, coordinator, the All India Wine Producers Association (AIWPA), and a wine tour operator in Nashik, feels that this addition is going to make Indian wines popular across the world, bringing a boost in wine tourism.
+India is not seen as a popular destination for wine tours, however, wineries in Nashik are largely visited during weekends between December and March.

 One of the officials of the wine tours of Nashik, Jagtap has been asked to submit the proposals to the management of Deccan Odyssey in relation to the possibility of running special journeys for wine tours to Nashik, making them a part of the journey of Deccan Odyssey.
 Wines of India are being cherished all across the globe.
-He further informed that a group of 40 members Nicolas Feuillatte Champagne, the largest French wine cooperative had visited Nashik recently for a special wine tour.
+He further informed that a group of 40 members Nicolas Feuillatte Champagne, the largest French wine cooperative, had visited Nashik recently for a special wine tour.

 The members really liked the sparkling wines at Grover Zampa, Sula Wines, and Moet Hennesey Chandon.
-The officials are of the view that if wine tours are added in the itinerary of the Deccan Odyssey, they will be appreciated world over.
+The officials are of the view that if wine tours are added in the itinerary of the Deccan Odyssey, they will be appreciated the world over.

 He added that the interest of visitors in wine tours can be easily noticed from the fact that bookings are being done 9 months in advance.
-One such example is a group from Australia who will be visiting Nashik in the month of September.
+One such example is a group from Australia that will be visiting Nashik in the month of September.
 It is being expected there is going to be a growth in wine tourists by 15 to 20 percent in comparison to last year.